|Iron.io + Segment.io = Integration Goodness|

 • Extract, translate, and load data into tools such as AWS's Redshift, Salesforce, and other custom tools.

-To learn more about what you can do with a worker system and see more details on the use cases above, check out this article on top uses of IronWorker.
+To learn more about how message queues can help increase system reliability and handle data spikes, check out this article on top uses of a message queue.

 To integrate IronMQ into Segment.io, head to their Integration Center for simple instructions that will get you up and running in minutes.